Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-2.md

 ### Estimated Time: 1 Hour

 ### Introduction:
 In this previous challenge, you did a successful hosting of the .Net application using GitHub repository and GitHub Actions for Continuous Integration and Continuous Deliverys.
-In this challenge, you will focus on implementing security to your GitHub repository using GitHub Advance security features.
+In this challenge, you will focus on mitigating risks in dependencies and securing sensitive data.
 You need to focus on completing the implemenation of below mentioned security features.

-**Secret Scanning**: GitHub secret scanning is a security feature provided by GitHub to help identify and manage sensitive information, such as API keys, tokens, and other credentials, that may have been accidentally committed to a code repository.
+**Code Scanning**: Code scanning is a feature that you use to analyze the code in a GitHub repository to find security vulnerabilities and coding errors.
+Any problems identified by the analysis are shown in GitHub.
+You can use code scanning to find, triage, and prioritize fixes for existing problems in your code.
+Code scanning also prevents developers from introducing new problems

 **CodeQL**: CodeQL is the code analysis engine developed by GitHub to automate security checks.
 You can analyze your code using CodeQL and display the results as code scanning alerts.